pallets/flask/docs/quickstart.rst

         else:
             show_the_login_form()

-If ``GET`` is present, ``HEAD`` will be added automatically for you.
+If `GET` is present, `HEAD` will be added automatically for you.
 You don't have to deal with that.
-It will also make sure that ``HEAD`` requests are handled like the RFC demands, so you can completely ignore that part of the HTTP specification.
+It will also make sure that `HEAD` requests are handled like the `HTTP RFC`_ (the document describing the HTTP protocol) demands, so you can completely ignore that part of the HTTP specification.

 You have no idea what an HTTP method is?
 Worry not, here quick introduction in HTTP methods and why they matter: